surminus/surminus.com/content/about.md

 title: "About Me"
 ---

-My name is Laura.
+My name is Lau.
 I am an Operations Engineer based in London, UK.

 I am currently working at [FutureLearn](https://www.futurelearn.com/), and have previously worked at the [Government Digital